 app.yml file.
 See

-app.yml.sample for more details and the Kombu documentation
+app.yml.sample for more details.

-for even more information.
+You can consult the Kombu documentation for even more information.

 Customizing the Pulsar Environment (*nix only)¶